-Today’s prompt had me reflecting on yesterday, pulling out a phrase and diving into it more, revealing more of the story.
+Reflecting on yesterday, I pulled out a phrase and dove into it more, to reveal more of the story.

 The future isn’t what I imagined it would be.

 Even though I reflect openly about where my grief has been and where I am in the present, I write very little about the future.
 It is painful.
 It is uncertain.
 It is uncomfortable.